Diabetes type 2: what treatments work?

-Shots to control blood sugar
+Injections to control blood sugar

 They can have some side effects, such as lowering the level of sugar in your blood after you eat, and some people lose a little weight.

-Medications to prevent heart attacks and strokes
+Medicines to prevent heart attacks and strokes

 control blood pressure